isofit/isofit/examples/py-hypertrace/README.md

     - `snr` -- Instrument signal-to-noise ratio.
 Ignored if `noisefile` is present.
 Default = 300
     - `aod` -- True aerosol optical depth.
 Default = 0.1
     - `h2o` -- True water vapor content.
 Default = 1.0
-    - `lrt_atmosphere_type` -- LibRadtran atmosphere type.
+    - `atmosphere_type` -- LibRadtran atmosphere type.
 See LibRadtran manual for details.
 Default = `midlatitude_winter`
     - `atm_aod_h2o` -- A list containing three elements: The atmosphere type, AOD, and H2O.
 This provides a way to iterate over specific known atmospheres that are combinations of the three previous variables.
 If this is set, it overrides the three previous arguments.
 Default = `None`
         - For example, `"atm_aod_h2o": [["midlatitude_winter", 0.1, 2.0], ["midlatitude_summer", 0.08, 1.5]]` means to iterate over _two_ atmospheres.
 On the other hand, a config like `"atm": ["midlatitude_winter", "midlatitude_summer"], "aod": [0.1, 0.08], "h2o": [2.0, 1.5]` would run 2 x 2 x 2 = 8 atmospheres -- one for each combination of these three fields.
     - `solar_zenith`, `observer_zenith` -- Solar and observer zenith angles, respectively (0 = directly overhead, 90 = horizon).
 These are in degrees off nadir.
 Default = 0 for both.
 (Note that using LibRadtran to generate look up tables for off-nadir angles is ~10x slower than at nadir; however, this step only affects the LUT generation, so it shouldn't introduce additional delay if these LUTs already exist).
+(Note: For `modtran` and `modtran_simulator`, `solar_zenith` is calculated from the `gmtime` and location, so this parameter is ignored.)
     - `solar_azimuth`, `observer_azimuth` -- Solar and observer azimuth angles, respectively, in degrees.
 Observer azimuth is the sensor _position_ (so 180 degrees off from view direction) relative to N, rotating counterclockwise; i.e., 0 = Sensor in N, looking S; 90 = Sensor in W, looking E (this follows the LibRadtran convention).
 Default = 0 for both.
+Note: For `modtran` and `modtran_simulator`, `observer_azimuth` is used as `to_sensor_azimuth`; i.e., the *relative* azimuth of the sensor.
+The true solar azimuth is calculated from lat/lon and time, so `solar_azimuth` is ignored.
+    - The following parameters are currently only supported for `modtran` and `modtran_simulator`:
+        - `observer_altitude_km` -- Sensor altitude in km.
+Must be less than 100.
+Default = 99.9.
+        - `dayofyear` -- Julian date of observation.
+Default = 200
+        - `latitude, longitude` -- Decimal degree coordinates of observation.
+Default = 34.15, -118.14 (Pasadena, CA).
+        - `localtime` -- Local time, in decimal hours (0-24).
+Default = 10.0
+        - `elevation_km` -- Target elevation above sea level, in km.
+Default = 0.01
     - `inversion_mode` -- One of three options:
         - `"inversion"` (default) -- Standard optimal estimation algorithm in Isofit.
         - `"mcmc_inversion"` -- MCMC inversion using Metropolis-Hastings algorithm.
 Note that this probably takes significantly longer than the default.